invisibleroads/invisibleroads-tutorials/life-languages-communicate.rst

 ----------------------------
 ::

+    thank you = tjeh'-zoo
-    thank you = tjeh-zoo' tih-pah'-deh
+    thank you = tjeh'-zoo din-bah'-deh

 Malay